coder/docs/setup/kubernetes/local-preview.md

    [Docker Desktop][docker-desktop-url]
 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)

-You will need to also need to
+You will also need to
 [generate a free Coder license](https://coder.com/trial) which can be uploaded upon installation.